Mikulitsi/information-security-course/h1 - Should Tero wear a helmet.md

 ### What can go wrong?
    - Hackers are targeting us as we're a big gaming company and have lots of data which they can use to get money.
-   - Hackers might try DDossing to cause harm to the company especially during holiday seasons when most people are home.
+   - Hackers might try a DDoS attack to cause harm to the company especially during holiday seasons when most people are home.
+This would lead to people not being able to play our games and causing massive harm in reputation.

 ### What are we going to do about it?